githaxs/docs.githaxs.com/content/docs/getting-started/configuration.md

 #### Task Installation

-A task can be configured to run on a repo in multiple different ways providing you maximum flexibility and convenience.
+A task can be configured to run in multiple different ways providing you maximum flexibility and convenience.

 The first option is to install a task on your `Entire Org`.
-With this option the task will run on *every* repository in the selected GitHub Organization.
+With this option the task will run on *every* repository the Githaxs application is installed on.

-If you would like to run a task on only certain repos you can uncheck `Entire Org` and add a list of Repo Names or Repo Topics to run the task on.
+If you would like to run a task on only certain repos you can uncheck `Entire Org` and add a list of Repo Names or Repo Topics.

 #### Task Settings